|Marlene Troupes, Outreach Coordinator||(508) 497-9730 x1616|

 - Referrals to other Senior Centers providing the same service.

-The Outreach Department has developed a handy form for Seniors to place on the outside of their refrigerators that contains all pertinent information should a medical emergency arise.
+Fire Department EMTs and Outreach have developed a handy form to place on the outside of your refrigerator that contains all pertinent information should a medical emergency arise.
 This free, magnetic holder and form is well-known to the emergency response teams in Hopkinton.

-The File-of-Life sheet contains information regarding contacting your closest relative or friend, your insurance account numbers and a list of medications you take, along with other information a hospital might need.
-Please contact Joyce or Marlene in the Outreach Department if you would like to have this form.
-And, if you already have one, please be sure to keep it up-to-date or ask for a new sheet.
+The File-of-Life form contains information regarding contacting your closest relative or friend, your insurance account numbers and a list of medications you take, along with other information a hospital might need.
+Please contact the Outreach Department if you would like to have this form.
+And, if you already have one, please be sure to keep it up-to-date or ask for a new form.
 If you need assistance in filling it out Outreach would be happy to help.

 PALLIATIVE CARE VERSUS HOSPICE CARE